turingschool-examples/Launch_8485/Tourism/README.md

 * The deleted state should no longer appear on the State Index page.
 * Deleting a state should also delete all cities in that state.
 * e.g. `British Columbia` is not a U.S. state.
 It should be deleted.
+* This feature should pass the `Delete_` tests found in `AssessmentTests`.
 * Do not break any currently passing tests.

-Note: Be sure to merge this branch into `main`!
+Note: If you created a new branch, be sure to merge this branch into `main`!

 ## Questions (5 points)